Want to contribute to a citizen science program looking at how trees interact with pollutants in different types of

 The Canadian Light Source is proud to offer the TREE Program and we acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) PromoScience to make this possible.

 All the information shared below, including the registration form, data, and downloadable resources, can be found on our TREE website.

 How It Works

 Listed below is a general outline of activities for participating in TREE.
 With participation open year-round, you can start these activities at any time.
 Note though that there are certain times in the calendar year when data cannot be collected at the synchrotron; samples can still be collected and sent in!
 The Education Team is available to clarify and assist with any aspect of the program, just get in touch.

-- Learning material is available for teacher or student access as needed
+- Learning material and data is available for teacher or student access as needed for your schedule

 - Teacher completes the registration form to access a sample collection kit

 - CLS Education Team member contacts teacher and a TREE kit is booked